Histamine Definition: What Histamine Does and How It Causes Allergies

 Allergies

 Histamine is released in response to an allergen, such as pollen, mold, dust mites, or pet dander.
+One common condition caused by this overreaction is allergic rhinitis, which is characterized by symptoms such as sneezing, clear rhinorrhea, and nasal congestion.
 In people with allergies, the immune system overreacts to these harmless substances and releases more histamine than necessary.
 This then causes all too familiar symptoms such as sneezing, swelling, watery eyes, and more.

 Genetic Deficiency in DAO Production